MoeinGazestanii/superstore-sales-analysis/README.md

 - Which customers generate the most sales?
 - Which products have the highest sales?
 - How do sales change over time?

+## Project Outcome

+This project demonstrates an end-to-end data analytics workflow, from data ingestion and transformation to SQL-based analysis and interactive Power BI dashboard development.

+It showcases the ability to:

+- Build a data pipeline using Azure Data Factory
+- Store and transform data in Azure SQL Database
+- Perform data quality checks and business analysis using SQL
+- Create interactive dashboards and visualizations in Power BI
+- Translate business questions into data-driven insights